stevengharris/MarkupEditor/README.md

 ## Tests

-There are three test targets: `BasicTests`, `UndoTests`, and `RedoTests`.
-Proper undo and redo has been one of the more challenging parts of the project.
-Essentially, every time the MarkupEditor implements changes to the underlying DOM, it also has to support undoing and redoing those changes.
-(As a historical aside, the MarkupEditor does not use the deprecated HTML `document.execCommand`, except in a very limited way.
-The `execCommand` takes care of undo and redo for anything you use it for.
-For example, if you use `document.execCommand('bold')` to bold the document selection, undo and redo "just work", albeit leaving behind various spans and styles in their wake.
-Because the MarkupEditor doesn't use `execCommand`, the undo and redo logic for every operation supported by the MarkupEditor has been hand-crafted with a mixture of love, frustration, and occasional anger.)

-The `BasicTests` target tests the "do" operations; i.e., the operations you can perform via the MarkupWKWebView API or one of the toolbars.
-The `UndoTests` do all the "do" operations of the BasicTests, _plus_ the "undo" of each one to make sure the original HTML is restored.
-The `RedoTests` do all the "do" and "undo" operations, _plus_ the "redo" of each one to make sure the results of the original "undo" are restored.
-As a result, running just the `RedoTests` will also do the equivalent of the `UndoTests`, and running `UndoTests` will also do the the equivalent of running `BasicTests`.
-The `RedoTests` take a while to run and can be considered to be a comprehensive run through the MarkupEditor functionality.
+There is a single test target, `BasicTests`.
+The `BasicTests` target covers all the functionality of the MarkupEditor, effectively everything that is accessible via the MarkupToolbar across a variety of text and selections.
+Each test that performs an action also tests the undo and redo of that action and validates the selection after each operation.
+Although there are approximately 25 XCTest test cases, each test case executes multiple `HTMLTest` instances to cover different HTML content and selections.
+The tests take less than 30 seconds when there are no errors.

 ## Demos

 If you consume just the package, you don't get the demo targets to build.
 If you create a workspace that contains the MarkupEditor project or just clone this repository, you will also get the two demo targets, creatively named `SwiftUIDemo` and `UIKitDemo`.
 There is also a MarkupEditor framework target in the project that is 100% the equivalent of the Swift package.
-By default, the demos both consume the framework, because I have found it to be a lot less hassle when developing the project in the early stage.
+By default, the demos both consume the framework, because I found it to be a lot less hassle when developing the project in the early stage.
 The only difference between consuming the framework and the Swift package is how the `MarkupWKWebView` locates and loads its `markup.html` resource when it is instantiated.

 The demos open `demo.html`, which contains information about how to use the MarkupEditor as an end user and shows you the capabilities.
 They populate the `leftToolbar` of the MarkupToolbar to include a `FileToolbar` that lets you create a new document for editing or open an existing HTML file.
 The `DemoContentView` (or `DemoViewController` in the UIKitDemo) acts both as the `MarkupDelegate` and the `FileToolbarDelegate`.
 As the `FileToolbarDelegate`, it opens a `TextView` to display the underlying raw HTML, which is nice for demo.
 The raw HTML updates as you type and make changes to the document, which is fun and has been helpful for debugging; however, you probably don't want to be doing heavyweight things like that for every keystroke in a real app.